23 Chatbot Statistics for 2023

 There is definitely a generational divide when it comes to chatbot preferences.
 That’s why every brand must keep its unique customer base in mind when developing a chatbot strategy… Each generation has its own preferences and expectations when it comes to the technology!

-Interested in learning more about how consumers really feel about chatbots in 2022?
-Check out Simplr’s 2022 Consumer Study on Chatbots for more exclusive insights into contemporary consumers’ preferences, expectations, and attitudes.
+Interested in learning more about how consumers really feel about chatbots these days?
+Check out Simplr’s Consumer Study on Chatbots for more exclusive insights into contemporary consumers’ preferences, expectations, and attitudes.

 What makes a good chatbot experience?